 Implications of the Anti-Corruption Legislation

-Once enacted, the Criminal Justice (Corruption Offences) Bill will be an important development with significant ramifications for businesses in Ireland.
+Once formally commenced, the Criminal Justice (Corruption Offences) Act 2018 will be an important development with significant ramifications for businesses in Ireland.
 One of the most important aspects of the legislation is the introduction of a new corporate corruption offence.